 1 pouch: 25 calories, 0 g fat, 0 g saturated fat, 200 mg sodium, 6 g carbs, 2 g fiber, 4 g sugar, 1 g protein

 Carrots are one of the most satiating veggies out there, according to Australian researchers—likely due to their high water content.
-These snack packs come with a handful of carrots and a package of seasonings, which punches up the flavor like dips and dressings without the excess calories or fat.
+These healthy snacks come with a handful of carrots and a package of seasonings, which punches up the flavor like dips and dressings without the excess calories or fat.
 Need more calories to power through until your next meal?
 Pair this savory snack with one or two of these 50 Snacks With 50 Calories or Less.

 Seapoint Farms Dry Roasted Edamame, 100 Calorie Snack Pack